 In 1984, Jean Aicardi and Francoise Goutieres reported 8 infants from 5 families who suffered from an early onset familial encephalopathy with chronic CSF lymphocytosis and basal ganglia calcifications mimicking an intrauterine infectious process but with negative TORCH (toxoplasmosis, rubella, cytomegalovirus, and herpes) investigations (Aicardi and Goutieres 1984).
 Clinically, the patients showed bilateral spasticity, dystonia, ocular jerks, and acquired progressive microcephaly with a rapid course toward profound deterioration and death.
 In addition, CT scan showed diffuse and progressive brain atrophy, deep white matter hypodensities, and bilateral symmetric calcifications of the basal ganglia including the thalamus.

 The authors suggested a probable genetic condition with autosomal recessive inheritance.
 In the literature, they identified 9 previously reported, possibly similar cases of unclassified leukodystrophy with calcifications.
-However, none of them had CT scan, and information on CSF was insufficient in these patients as well as in another possibly affected family reported by Babbitt and colleagues in 1969 (Babbitt et al 1969).
-Following the publication by Aicardi and Goutieres, and prior to the finding of its associated gene defects, similar cases were reported (Troost et al 1984; Cardenas-Mera et al 1995; Tolmie et al 1995; Verrips et al 1997; Kato et al 1998; Ostergaard et al 1999; Lanzi et al 2002; Abdel-Salam et al 2004; Lanzi et al 2005; Rasmussen et al 2005).
+However, none of them had CT scan, and information on CSF was insufficient.
+Following the publication by Aicardi and Goutieres, and prior to the finding of its associated gene defects, similar cases were reported (Troost et al 1984; Tolmie et al 1995; Kato et al 1998; Ostergaard et al 1999; Lanzi et al 2002; Lanzi et al 2005; Rasmussen et al 2005).

 Barth and colleagues reported widespread cerebral microangiopathy and infarctions in an autopsied case (Barth et al 1999).
 This finding was confirmed by Rasmussen and associates (Rasmussen et al 2005).

-In 1988 the chronic CSF lymphocytosis and cerebral calcifications mimicking a congenital infection led Lebon and colleagues to search for interferon-alpha (IFN-alpha), a cytokine previously shown to be elevated in congenital rubella (Lebon et al 1985), acquired herpetic encephalitis and other viral diseases of the CNS (Dussaix et al 1985).
-The finding of elevated interferon-alpha in patients reported by Lebon and associates in the absence of overt viral disease was the first evidence of an autoimmune process and introduced a valuable marker in clinical diagnosis that can be easily applied to CSF samples (Lebon et al 1988).
-In retrospect, this was a seminal paper because interferon-alpha in later studies proved to be not an epiphenomenon, but a triggering factor in the whole disease process of Aicardi-Goutieres syndrome.
+In 1988 the chronic CSF lymphocytosis and cerebral calcifications mimicking a congenital infection led Lebon and colleagues to search for interferon alpha, a cytokine previously shown to be elevated in congenital rubella (Lebon et al 1985), acquired herpetic encephalitis and other viral diseases of the CNS (Dussaix et al 1985).
+The finding of elevated interferon alpha in patients reported by Lebon and associates in the absence of overt viral disease was the first evidence of an autoimmune process and introduced a valuable marker in clinical diagnosis that can be easily applied to CSF samples (Lebon et al 1988).
+In retrospect, this was a seminal paper because interferon alpha in later studies proved to be not an epiphenomenon, but a triggering factor in the whole disease process of Aicardi-Goutieres syndrome.

 In 1988, the disorder was listed as Aicardi-Goutieres syndrome, an autosomal recessive disorder (OMIM 225750).

 Thereafter, the clinical spectrum of the syndrome appeared broader than previously thought.
-Since the initial publication on 8 children (Aicardi and Goutieres 1984), an update of the clinical and radiological presentation and results of interferon-alpha studies has been published by Goutieres and colleagues, who reviewed 27 cases from 19 families (Goutieres et al 1998), and by Lanzi and colleagues, who reviewed 21 cases (Lanzi 2002).
+Since the initial publication on 8 children (Aicardi and Goutieres 1984), an update of the clinical and radiological presentation and results of interferon alpha studies was published by Goutieres and colleagues, who reviewed 27 cases from 19 families (Goutieres et al 1998), and by Lanzi and colleagues, who reviewed 21 cases (Lanzi 2002).
 In 2004 more than 100 cases, including patients from new studies, were registered by Lebon and colleagues (Lebon 2002).

-Crow's group in the UK identified the first gene associated with Aicardi-Goutieres syndrome, the 3'-5' exonuclease encoding TREX1 (Crow et al 2006a).
+Crow s group in the UK identified the first gene associated with Aicardi-Goutieres syndrome, the 3 -5 exonuclease encoding TREX1 (Crow et al 2006a).
 This and subsequent studies so far identified mutations in 7 genes causing Aicardi-Goutieres syndrome.
 Overlap was also reported with disseminated lupus erythematosus (Crow and Rehwinkel 2009).
-A most telling story is provided by Cree encephalitis, an apparent infectious disease present in Cree Indian families (Black et al 1988), subsequently proved to be allelic to AGS1, making Aicardi-Goutieres syndrome the ultimate diagnosis (Crow et al 2000).
+A most telling story is provided by Cree encephalitis, an apparent infectious disease present in Cree Indian families (Black et al 1988), subsequently proved to be genetic and allelic to AGS1, making Aicardi-Goutieres syndrome the ultimate diagnosis (Crow et al 2000).